pdurbin/blossom-sea/README.md

 ![Piskel](assets/erika-piskel.png?raw=true)

-Blossom Sea written in [Phaser](https://phaser.io) and based on code from http://www.lessmilk.com/tutorial/flappy-bird-phaser-1 .
+Blossom Sea is written in [Phaser](https://phaser.io) and based on code from http://www.lessmilk.com/tutorial/flappy-bird-phaser-1 .
 The swipe up and swipe down code came from https://phasergames.com/faking-a-swipe-in-phaser/

 Blossom Sea is a work in progress.
 If you have ideas for us, please feel free to open an issue at https://github.com/pdurbin/blossom-sea/issues